Impa10r/peerswap-web/SECURITY.md

 # Security Protocol

 PeerSwap Web UI HTTP server offers secure communication with the clients via TLS.
-When HTTPS option is enabled, a self-signed root Certificate Authority certificate is created first.
+When HTTPS option is enabled, a self-signed root Certificate Authority certificate CA.crt is created first.
 It is then used to sign two certificates: server.crt and client.crt.
-Both CA.srt and client.crt need to be installed on the client's PC or mobile, to bootstrap a secure connection with the server.
-The server.crt certificate is provided during TLS handshake to authenticate the server.
-The communication channel is now encrypted and no third party can eavesdrop or connect.
+Both CA.crt and client.crt need to be installed on the client's devices, to bootstrap a secure connection with the server.
+The server.crt certificate is used during the TLS handshake to authenticate the server to the client.
+Our communication channel is now encrypted and no third party can eavesdrop or connect to the server.

 ## Privacy Disclosure